allenyinx/bc-challenge-q1/README.md

 - Periodically backup the efs data to s3 bucket

 ## design choices
-- Used EKS for kubernetes cluster as it is managed and easy to scale
+- Used kubernetes cluster as the deployment environment to declaratively manage the resources and scale the application
-- Used kustomize for managing the kubernetes manifests, to make it easy to manage the resources
+- Used kustomize for managing the kubernetes manifests, to separate the environment specific configurations and reuse the common configurations